dpc/rdedup/README.md

 See [wiki](https://github.com/dpc/rdedup/wiki) for current project status.

-`rdedup` is the data deduplication engine and backup software
+`rdedup` is a data deduplication engine and a backup software.

+`rdedup` is generally similar to existing software like duplicacy, restic, attic, duplicity, zbackup, etc.

 `rdedup` is written in Rust and provides both command line tool and library API (`rdedup-lib`).

-`rdedup` is generally similar to existing software like duplicacy, restic, attic, duplicity, zbackup, etc.

  ## Features

+ * simple but solid cryptography:
+   * libsodium based
- * support for public-key encryption (the only tool like that I'm aware of, and primary reason `rdedup` was created)
+   * public-key encryption mode (the only tool like that I'm aware of, and primary reason `rdedup` was created)
  * flat-file synchronization friendly (Dropbox/syncthing, rsync, rclone)
    * cloud backends are WIP
  * incremental, scalable garbage collection
  * variety of supported algorithms:
-   * chunking: bup, gear, fastcdc
+   * chunking: fastcdc, gear, bup
    * hashing: blake2b, sha256
-   * compression: deflate, xz2, bzip2, zstd, none
+   * compression: zstd, deflate, xz2, bzip2, none
    * encryption: curve25519, none
    * very easy to add new ones
    * check `rdedup init --help` output for up-to-date list
  * extreme performance and parallelism - see
    [Rust fearless concurrency in `rdedup`](https://dpc.pw/blog/2017/04/rusts-fearless-concurrency-in-rdedup/)
- * attention to reliability (eg. `rdedup` is using `fsync` + `rename` to avoid data corruption even in case of hardware crash)
+ * reliability focus (eg. `rdedup` is using `fsync` + `rename` to avoid data corruption even in case of a hardware crash)

 ### Strong parts